Student Exchange Scheme

 The PolyU International Student Exchange is an exchange programme for undergraduates.
 Since 2006, the Department also commenced their departmental exchange arrangement with various partner universities around the world, such as Imperial College of London, The Catholic University of America, University of Calgary, The University of Illinois and Delft University of Technology.
 The number of exchange students over the years is showed in the following graph.

 Students who participate in the exchange programme will benefit not only from enhancing educational experiences but also awareness of multi-culture and improving language skills.
-Meanwhile, Sponsorship and Hardship Fund is available for eligible exchange students.
+Meanwhile, Sponsorship and Hardship Fund are available for eligible exchange students.

 - Independent, outgoing, flexible, sociable.